lgastako/project/README.md

         }
     }

-Which would allow you to run this command:
+which would allow you to run this command:

     $ project run c4b2d4b3

-And have it translated into this:
+and have it translated into this:

     $ docker run c4b2d4b3 -t -i /bin/bash

-Or this:
+or this:

     $ project run 86c19ba9 run-server --port 8080

-Translated into this:
+translated into this:

     $ docker run 86c19ba9 -t -i run-server --port 8080

-You can add multiple sub commands to the same Projectfile, and a nested "project.name" key to override the program name in the help out. eg.
+You can add multiple sub commands to the same Projector.json, and a nested "project.name" key to override the program name in the help out. eg.

     {